firmworks/FileViewer/docs/advanced-config.md

 1. Configuration:

-   1. Record Id - This is used in Experience to set the Record Id for the component to run.
+   1. Record Id - This is used in Experience Cloud (formerly Communities) to set the Record Id for the component to run.
 Use {!recordId} to pass in the current records Id for context.
    1. Report Name - This is a pick list of all the File Reports on the org for an admin to choose from.
 To create a new report please review the [File Reporting](file-reporting.md) section of the documentation.

 1. Behavior: